 Core Sets

-Gloomhaven is the original and has a set of easier characters initially to play and offers a huge gaming expierence.
-Jaws of the Lion is an introductory set, with a focused story and smaller number of heroes and content, and is arguably going to be the best version of the game for most players.
-Frosthaven offered more complex characters for those that experienced and needing more challenge, but the greater town admin could be considered a hinderance to some.
-The forthcoming 2nd edition of the original will hopefully be a definitive edition.
+Gloomhaven the original has a set of easier characters initially to play and offers a huge gaming expierence, but one that can become a little lost on the storyine over time.
+Jaws of the Lion is an introductory set, with a focused story and smaller number of heroes and content, and is arguably the best initial version of the game for most players.
+Frosthaven offers more complex characters for those that experienced and needing more challenge, but has more town admin and time which was considered a hinderance to some of us.
+Gloomhaven 2nd edition of the original is a clear upgrade with better graphics, tiles and scenario adventure paths, and is my favourite version.

 Solo Scenarios